limebat/PINN-1DBurgerEqn/midtermreport.md

 **Figure**: Effect of Sample points N and Analytical point M variance on Accuracy of Extended Supervised PINN

-Here is your content converted to GitHub Markdown:

 ### Effect of Hidden Layers

 The effect of the number of hidden layers on the model's performance is recorded.
 The results showed that for one hidden layer, the training time was approximately 2.82 seconds, whereas for two hidden layers, the training time was approximately 3.01 seconds.
 The performance plots revealed that increasing the number of hidden layers slightly increased the training time.
 This also led to a slight improvement in the model's accuracy as measured by the R-squared value.